YordanGeorgiev/qto/doc/md/userstories_doc.md

-## 2. TEAM LEAD PERSPECTIVE
+## 2. TEAM LEADER BIZ PERSPECTIVE
-As a team lead
+As a team leader
 In order to operate successfully one or many projects of my team(s)
 I want to have a nice user experience while using the qto tool.

 ### 2.1.
 Projects management
-As an team lead
+As an team leader
 In order to be able to manage multiple projects
 I want to  be able to create , update and remove projects.

 #### 2.1.1.
 Create new projects
-As an team lead
+As an team leader
 In order to be able to manage new projects
 I want to  be able to create projects via the qto

 #### 2.1.2.
 Remove existing projects
-As an team lead
+As an team leader
 In order to be able to stop the work on existing projects I want to be able to remove projects via the qto

 #### 2.1.3.
 Update existing projects
-As an team lead
+As an team leader
 In order to be able to change attributes of the projects I am responsible for I want to be able to update the projects' data.

 #### 2.1.4.
 Search for existing projects
-As an team lead
+As an team leader
 In order to be able to quickly access existing projects I want to be able to search the projects.

 #### 2.1.5.
 Switch between projects
-As a team lead
+As a team leader
 In order to manage issues from different projects
 I want to be able to switch between different projects easily and quickly

 ##### 2.1.5.1.
 Web UI for switch between projects
-As a team lead
+As a team leader
 In order to manage issues from different projects
 I wanto to be able to switch between different projects easily and quickly by simply changing the first token of the url of the app